 Given that Congress has had a full dance card since the proposed changes to the E3 Visa were last introduced, any further lobbying of Congress to include Irish nationals on the E3 Visa is on hold.

 However, changes to the E3 Legislation will be re-introduced and inevitably pass both Houses in 2024.
 No party will risk a political backlash from Irish American voters in a Presidential election year.

 At first glance, the proposed changes seem fair.
 The new Legislation still allows for 10,500 visas to be allocated to Australian nationals each year.
 Only the number of unused visas would be available to Irish nationals the following year.
-However, only when you analyze the data do you begin to fathom the negative impact on Australians and Australia as a nation.

 The E3 is similar in many ways to the H1B visa.
 However, only 65,000 new H1Bs are available to the world, and Australia is disproportionally allocated 10,500 E3 visas each year.
 Further, the E3 visa has particular advantages over other work visas.
 For example, spouses are allowed to work, and they do not need to be Australian.
 Moreover, the visa is renewable indefinitely.
 Also, the cost to the employer is di minimus, and the application process can take as little as two weeks.